The History of the Liberty National Bank in Paris

 Mr. McCuistion retired as president in 1941, and Mr. J. M. Cecil succeeded him as president and remained in that capacity until his death in 1953.
 His son, J. Gilbert Cecil, who had previously served as cashier and vice president, succeeded his father at that time.
 Today, a third generation, Philip Cecil, is chairman of the board, and a fourth generation, Carl Cecil, is president.

 In the late 1970’s, to accommodate continued growth and facilitate improved customer service, the decision was made to leave the downtown square and build a new building.
 The site chosen for the new structure was the site of the old Paris High School on the corner of 3rd N.E. and Lamar.
 The building contains approximately 20,000 square feet of open space, glass and unique angles.
 It also features an eight lane drive-in facility, a spacious split-level lobby area and a large safe deposit vault which serves as a focal point to the exterior and entrance of the building.
 Operations in this location began in December, 1982, and have continued until the present time.

 Liberty National Bank has always looked for ways to make banking easier and more convenient for its customers.
 In December, 2000, Liberty purchased from Guaranty Federal Bank, FSB a branch bank located at 140 North Collegiate in Paris.
 This facility is now a full-service Liberty branch and solidifies the bank’s presence is east Paris.

 Today, Liberty National Bank is a full-service community bank serving the financial and civic needs of the greater Red River Valley.
-In addition to three banking locations in the City of Paris, Liberty makes available to its customers the most convenient and up-to-date banking services.
+In addition to two banking locations in the City of Paris, Liberty also has an ATM machine located in West Paris at 1929 Bonham St. Liberty makes available to its customers the most convenient and up-to-date banking services.
 Liberty National Bank enjoys the reputation of being one of the strongest and financially sound banks in the state.